sting-ioc/sting/docs/include_injector.md

 include the injector class directly in the includes.
 This avoids the developer having to remember the name of the generated fragment.

-For example, the following is perfectly acceptable:
+For example, the following demonstrates it is perfectly acceptable to include an injector (i.e. `LibraryApplication`) in another injectors includes:

 {@file_content: file=sting/doc/examples/include_injector/auto/AcademyApplication.java start_line=@Injector}